orue/ubuntu-server-configuration/python-deployment-ubuntu-server-guide.md

 - **`.vimrc`** - Optimized Vim editor configuration
 - **`.gitconfig`** - Git aliases and workflow improvements (essential for Part 3)

-Your existing files are automatically backed up before installation (saved as `.bashrc.backup`, `.vimrc.backup`, etc.).
+Your existing files are automatically backed up before installation to `~/.dotfiles_backup/`, keeping only the last 3 versions of each file to manage disk space efficiently.

 ### Customize Git Configuration